Watch The Video:

 MUESLI: free from added sugars and oils (therefore lower calorie), and usually uncooked; lovingly referred to as the "healthier sibling" of granola

-Making this crunchy muesli is super simple and ready in only 5 easy steps:
+Making this crunchy granola is super simple and ready in only 5 easy steps:

 Step 1: gather ingredients.